SamuelSwartzberg/flashcardifying_text_temp/inf.md

 If in csv/tsv ⟮c36;a field is wrapped in double quotes to allow the field separator to be included in the fields⟯, ⟮c37;double qoutes⟯ are then excaped by ⟮c38;double double quotes⟯.
 ⟮c39;Trailing newlines⟯ at the ⟮c40;end of documents⟯ are ⟮c41;optional⟯ for ⟮c42;csv/tsv⟯, ⟮c43;field separators⟯ at ⟮c44;the end of the line⟯ will ⟮c45;create empty fields⟯.

+tidy-viewer is a FOSS rust-based csv viewer
+-s <char>|delimiters

 ### non-relational data models

 A NoSQL database is really a misnomer, it refers to a non-relational database